lhl/autortunnel/README.md

 Just run 'autortunnel' which is an interactive script to generate the proper configs.

-Notes:
-* Assumes you have a working ssh_key
-* Writes to ~/.ssh/config, make sure you're backed up

 For Linux machines, check out:
 * https://github.com/mikeymckay/reverse_ssh_tunnel